Ulice

-Ulice is a Czech soap opera produced by Nova.
+Ulice (meaning 'street') is a Czech soap opera produced by Nova.
 It is aired five times a week.
-In Czech ulice means 'street'.

 The show describes the lives of the Farský, Jordán, Boháč, Nykl, Liška and Maléř families and many other people that live in Prague.
 Their daily battle against real problems of living in a modern world like divorce, love, betrayal, drug addiction, gay rights, and illness or disease.
 Ulice often shows crime (for example a group of Ukrainian mafia, assassination of mafia boss Ševčenko, stalking by Mr. Kukačka).